 Adi Sfadia has served as our Chief Executive Officer since November 2020.
 Prior to that, Mr. Sfadia served as Interim Chief Executive Officer from July 2020 and as our Chief Financial Officer since November 2015.
-Prior to joining Gilat, Mr. Sfadia served as CFO of Starhome Ltd., a wholly owned subsidiary of Fortissimo Capital, from January 2013.
+Prior to joining Gilat, Mr. Sfadia served as CFO of Starhome Ltd., a Fortissimo Capital owned company, from January 2013.
 From 2008 to 2013, Mr. Sfadia served as CFO of Radvision Ltd. (previously traded on NASDAQ and TASE).
 From 2004 until 2008, Mr. Sfadia served as Radvision's Corporate Controller and Vice President of Finance.
 Prior to that, Mr. Sfadia served in several senior financial positions in Israeli companies, where he gained wide financial and managerial experience.
-Mr. Sfadia served five years in a public accounting position with Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global.
+Mr. Sfadia served five years in a public accounting firm Kost Forer Gabbay & Kasierer, a member of EY Global.
 Mr. Sfadia holds a B.A. degree in Business Administration and an M.B.A. degree (magna cum laude) from The College of Management in Tel Aviv and Rishon Lezion, and is a Certified Public Accountant in Israel.